Isztof/Isztof/README.md

 # 👋 Hey, I'm Mariusz Seget

 I'm an aspiring software developer with a focus on front-end technologies.
-I am currently wrapping up my bachelor’s degree in business informatics at Hochschule Bochum.
-Over the last few years, I’ve gained hands-on experience building full-stack applications and working in agile development teams.
+I’m currently working as a Werkstudent (working student) in software development at LABS.ruhr while finishing my bachelor’s degree in Business Informatics at Hochschule Bochum.
+Over the past few years, I’ve gained hands-on experience building full-stack web applications and collaborating in agile teams.

 ---

 ## 🧑‍💻 About Me

-- 💼 Looking for a **working student position in software development**, with the opportunity to contribute to real-world projects and write my Bachelor’s thesis.
+- 💼 Currently employed as a **working student in software development at LABS.ruhr**, contributing to production-grade projects using React, TypeScript, Tailwind and other modern web technologies.
-- 🌱 Completed the **TechLabs web development track four times**, steadily expanding from HTML/CSS and vanilla JavaScript to React, TypeScript, Tailwind CSS, Redis, and more.
+- 🌱 Completed the **TechLabs web development track four times**, steadily expanding from HTML/CSS and vanilla JavaScript to React, TypeScript, Tailwind CSS, Redis and more.
-- 🔁 Strong background in **agile project work (SCRUM)** through 7 months of professional work experience and multiple software projects.
+- 🔁 Strong background in **agile software development and SCRUM** through 7 months of professional experience in software project management and through multiple team-based development projects, where I took the technical lead and supported team members in both planning and implementation.
-- 🧠 Passionate about writing clean, maintainable code and understanding both front-end and back-end development processes.
+- 🧠  Passionate about building clean, maintainable and user-focused applications — from UI to API.

 ---